National Assembly (Eritrea)

 AFP reported that Eritreans have elected 399 representatives in the country's six regions in a lengthy process that would lead to the formation of a constituent assembly, with the regional elections beginning on 4 January 1997 in some parts of the country and completed in others by 1 March 1997.
 As of 2024, direct elections had never been held: elections planned for 2001 were continuously postponed before being cancelled altogether.
 As of 2016, the National Assembly was described by the Office of the United Nations High Commissioner for Human Rights as non-existent, having not convened since January 2002.
 In practice, President Isaias Afwerki exercises legislative powers in addition to the executive functions granted by the constitution.

 Background

-While Eritrea was federated to Ethiopia, and later annexed from 1952–1962, the Eritrean Assembly was the legislative body.
+While Eritrea was federated to Ethiopia, from 1952 to 1962, the Eritrean Assembly was the legislative body.
 Eritrea has a one-party national Assembly governed by People's Front for Democracy and Justice (PFDJ) (originally the Eritrean People's Liberation Front (EPLF)).
 From the time of independence since May 1991, the country has been continuing with a transitional government elected during the elections in June 1993; the scheduled elections from 2001 have been postponed indefinitely.

 The regional and local elections are conducted on a periodic basis on a restricted framework, with all men and women of any ethnic or religious background are eligible to vote.
 Only individuals, not parties, are allowed to contest the elections, which are presided over by representatives from PDFJ.
 Policy decisions must be focused on the party mandate.